Afroman: Career

-Ramenofsky produced and released Afroman's album Because I Got High in 2000 on T-Bones Records; it was distributed primarily through local concerts and the file-sharing service Napster before its title track was played on The Howard Stern Show.
-The song humorously describes how cannabis use is degrading the narrator's quality of life.
+Ramenofsky produced and released Foreman's album Because I Got High in 2000 on T-Bones Records; it was distributed primarily through local concerts and the file-sharing service Napster before the title track was played on The Howard Stern Show.
+The song humorously describes cannabis use degrading the narrator's quality of life.
 In late 2001, the song became a hit and was featured in the 2000s films Jay and Silent Bob Strike Back, The Perfect Score, and Disturbia.
-"Because I Got High" was nominated for the Grammy Award for Best Rap Solo Performance in 2002.
-After the single's success, Afroman joined the lineup of Cypress Hill's fall festival "Smoke Out" with Deftones, Method Man, and others.
-Universal Records signed Afroman to a six-album deal, and Universal released The Good Times in 2001.
-The Good Times was a compilation of Afroman's first two albums and also featured new songs.
+Because I Got High was nominated for the Grammy Award for Best Rap Solo Performance in 2002.
+Foreman joined the lineup of Cypress Hill's fall festival "Smoke Out" with Deftones, Method Man, and others.
+Universal Records signed Foreman to a six-album deal, and released The Good Times in 2001, a compilation of Foreman's first two albums together with new songs.

-Afroman began releasing his music independently and mostly through the Internet in 2004, and that year, he recorded Jobe Bells, which satirized traditional Christmas songs.
-Afroman was part of the 2010 Gathering of the Juggalos lineup.
-In October 2014, Afroman released a remix of his hit song "Because I Got High" wanting to publicize the usefulness of cannabis as part of the effort to legalize its sale across the United States.
+Foreman began releasing his music independently in 2004, mostly through the Internet, and that year, he recorded Jobe Bells, which satirized traditional Christmas songs.
+He was part of the 2010 Gathering of the Juggalos lineup.
+In October 2014, Foreman released a remix of "Because I Got High" to publicize the usefulness of cannabis, as part of the effort to legalize its sale across the United States.

+Presidential ambitions

+On December 19, 2022, Foreman announced on Instagram that he would stand in the 2024 presidential election as an independent candidate.
+Foreman named Tennessee-based cannabis entrepreneur Jason Savage as his campaign manager, and Savage provided details of Foreman's political platform on Instagram shortly thereafter, citing inflation, the housing market, law enforcement corruption, and legalizing marijuana as key campaign issues.
+Foreman made an FEC filing on April 5, 2023.

+On April 20, 2026, Foreman indicated that he would seek the nomination of the Libertarian Party in the 2028 presidential election.

 Personal life

-Religion

-In 2003, Afroman declared himself to be a Christian.
-In January 2023, he released an hour-long video on YouTube titled "How To Be Happy In An Unhappy World - Sermon By Afroman" detailing his experiences and understanding on life's issues and how to overcome tribulations through faith in the word of God.
+In 2003, Foreman declared himself to be a Christian.
+As of 2026, he lives in Adams County, Ohio.

+Legal issues

 Assault case

-On February 17, 2015, Afroman was midway through his performance at a live music venue in Biloxi, Mississippi, when a woman walked on stage.
+On February 17, 2015, Foreman was midway through his performance at a music venue in Biloxi, Mississippi, when a woman walked on stage.
 While dancing and holding a drink, she approached him from behind.
-Afroman punched her in the face and was soon escorted offstage by security.
-He was taken into custody, charged with assault, and released on bond shortly thereafter.
+Foreman punched her in the face and was escorted offstage by security.
+He was taken into custody, charged with assault, and released on bond.

-Reportedly 12 to 15 security guards were on duty to manage a crowd in excess of 500 people.
-According to Afroman's representative, he had punched the woman as an involuntary reaction to the invasion of his personal space.
-Afroman also said that he mistook her for another audience member who had been heckling him throughout the performance.
+Only 12 to 15 security guards had been on duty to manage a crowd in excess of 500.
+According to Foreman's representative, he had punched the woman in an involuntary reaction to the invasion of his personal space.
+Foreman said that he mistook her for another audience member who had been heckling him throughout the performance.
 He publicly apologized and sought assistance with anger management.